All our sapphires are tested and certified!

 All our sapphires are checked by a third party 100% independent gemological lab before we add it to the stock.

-We work with a lab run by a very experienced and respected Member German geological Assn, Member geological Assn Sri Lanka, GIA ALUMNI Assn..You can check his name Sheriff Abdul-Rahuman on the GIA ALUMNI ONLINE DIRECTORY .
-The data in the product page is from the report sheet we get from the lab.
+We work with a lab run by a very experienced and respected Member of the German Gemological Assn, Member of the Gemological Assn Sri Lanka, and a GIA ALUMNI Assn..You can check his name Sheriff Abdul-Rahuman on the GIA ALUMNI ONLINE DIRECTORY .
+The data in the product page is from the report sheet we get from the lab when we bought the stone.
 We have no GIA lab in Sri Lanka.
 But you can test the stone in any GIA lab.
-If our lab report or the data on our website is not the same as the GIA report, you can ship the stone back.
+If our lab report and the data on our website and the gemological report we sent you is not the same you can ship the stone back.
 We will refund your full payments and the GIA testing cost.

-Some of the equipment that is used when testing our gems
+Some of the equipment used when testing our gems

 Fourier transform infrared spectroscopy (FTIR)

 FTIR (Fourier Transform Infrared Spectrometer) is now a mandatory tool in any modern gemological laboratory.
 It is routinely used for testing some of the most important gems such as diamond, emerald, corundum, alexandrite, jade, amethyst, amber and turquoise.